How the Smith Career Center can help YOU

 - Individual career advising is available by appointment, Monday through Friday, 8:30 am to 5:00 pm.
 Please call (309) 677-2510 to set up an appointment with your Career Advisor.

 - Our website has information on career events, career paths, job search preparation, graduate school search, and much more!

-Use eRecruiting to search jobs and internships, request on-campus interviews, send resumes to employers, connect with professionals, and stay updated on career opportunities and events.
+- Use Bradley netWORK to search positions, request on-campus interviews, send resumes to employers, connect with professionals, and stay updated on career opportunities and events.

 SENIORS, GRADUATING STUDENTS, AND RECENT GRADUATES

-A practice or mock interview using biginterview will help you prepare for the big day.
-We advise students to meet with their Career Advisor to review the recorded interview in order to receive feedback and additional tips.
+- A practice or mock interview will help you prepare for the big day.
+We advise students to meet with their Career Advisor to review recorded interviews in order to receive feedback and additional tips.

 STUDENTS WITH SEVERAL SEMESTERS UNTIL GRADUATION

-You may be tempted to switch your major into something you believe is more "stable."
+- You may be tempted to switch your major into something you believe is more "stable."
 However, the employment outlook for different careers changes.
 Pick a major and career to utilize your skills, interests, and values.
-FOCUS2 - Career Assessment, "What Can I Do With A Major In?" and your Career Advisor may help with your decision and better understanding of your major.
-(Visit the SCC to obtain the "access code" for FOCUS2)
+"What Can I Do With A Major In?" and your Career Advisor may help with your decision and better understanding of your major.